cedricwalter/evn-template/README.md

 ```

 ## Extensions
-There is no template fit all...
+There is no one template fit all...
 ### Generic microservices
 ```
 -Dextensions="smallrye-reactive-messaging-kafka,quarkus-jsonb"